Rule 8.862. Preparation of clerk's transcript

 (c) Probation officer's reports

 A probation officer's report included in the clerk's transcript under rule 8.861(12)(D) must appear in only the copies of the appellate record that are sent to the reviewing court, to appellate counsel for the People, and to appellate counsel for the defendant who was the subject of the report or to the defendant if he or she is self-represented.
-The reviewing court's copy of the report must be placed in a sealed envelope marked "CONFIDENTIAL-MAY NOT BE EXAMINED WITHOUT COURT ORDER-PROBATION OFFICER REPORT."
+If the report is in paper form, it must placed in a sealed envelope.
+The reviewing court's copy of the report, and if applicable, the envelope, must be marked "CONFIDENTIAL-MAY NOT BE EXAMINED WITHOUT COURT ORDER-PROBATION OFFICER REPORT."

 (d) When preparation must be completed